Garage Overflow Storage

 How to organize garage overflow storage

-1. Sort overflow by why it is in the garage: seasonal, backup, donation, occasional use, sentimental, or moving/temporary.
+- Sort overflow by why it is in the garage: seasonal, backup / household backstock, occasional use, outgoing / donation, sentimental, or temporary.

-2. Create garage storage zones so each shelf or wall has a job.
+- Create simple garage storage zones — each shelf, wall rack, or corner gets a clear job.

-3. Use sturdy garage storage bins or totes instead of loose piles.
+- Use sturdy bins, boxes, or totes instead of loose piles that nobody can trace later.

-5. Photograph contents before closing the container so the record stays visual.
+- Photograph the contents before closing the container so the record stays visual.

 A simple garage overflow system you can copy